 You find yourself juggling unexpected expenses at the same time you or your spouse – or perhaps both of you – experience a sudden, drastic loss of income.
 You’re not alone.
 Many people are having trouble keeping their homes and are at risk of foreclosure.

 If you’re facing foreclosure, give yourself the break you need and deserve.
 Contact the law office of Michael H. Schwartz, P.C., a law firm concentrating on bankruptcy and foreclosure defense in New York.
 With more than 40 years of experience, we’re known for developing legal strategies provide relief for people facing financial distress.
-You may discover a bankruptcy filing can be an effective way to stop or at least pause foreclosure.
+You may discover a bankruptcy filing can be an effective way to stop or at least pause foreclosure with the help of an experienced foreclosure defense attorney.

 - 1 Can Chapter 7 Bankruptcy Stop a Foreclosure?